established in 1927

 In addition, the Glenview Park District produces a seasonal program guide which is available digitally on our homepage and on the program guides page.
 There are also bulletin boards at each park district facility to alert the public to upcoming events.

 The public can write the park district at 1930 Prairie St. or send email inquiries to firstname.lastname@example.org.
 The public is also invited to attend the monthly Park Board meetings.
-Anyone interested in making comments or asking questions at a regular Park Board or Park Board Committee meeting should indicate this by signing a comment card, available at each meeting, and indicating that you would like to speak or have your comment read.
+Anyone interested in making comments or asking questions at a regular Park Board or Park Board Committee meeting should sign a comment card, available at each meeting, and indicate that you would like to speak or have your comment read.

 Any agenda items for which there are public comment cards will first be addressed by the Board and the public called on following Commissioner discussion.
 Once all public comments have been addressed, the discussion will return to the Commissioner level for any additional discussion, motion adjustment and formal action.

 While the Park Board values the opportunity to hear and consider public comments, it does not usually respond to audience comments at its meetings.
 A question or request may be accepted and answered at a later meeting, and if so, the individual or organization initiating the question or request will be notified of the date and time of the meeting.
 In some cases, the District administration will follow up with answers to public comments either via email or a phone call.